 out of gas

 flat tire

 Roadside assistance

-The police
+A friend

 What is the problem?
-The car is •
+The car is ·

 Where is the car?
-The car is on
+The car is on ·

 Who can help? can help.

-Writing about a Problem on the Road AT
+Writing About a Problem on the Road A

 Module Topic: Using a Car CLB 1L 🗆

 Competency Areas: Sharing Information, Reproducing Information CLB 2L 🗆